Azure/iot-edge-v1/samples/simulated_device_cloud_upload/README.md

 - Run `$ ./samples/simulated_device_cloud_upload/simulated_device_cloud_upload_sample <path to JSON config file>`

 >Note: The simulated device cloud upload process takes the path to a JSON configuration file as an argument in the command line.
+The file must be encoded either as ASCII or UTF-8.
 An example JSON file has been provided as part of the repo at `azure-iot-gateway-sdk/samples/simulated_device_cloud_upload/src/simulated_device_cloud_upload_lin.json'.

 Windows